Code-Institute-Submissions/Goncalves95-Hangman-5.0/README.md

   - After the play answer the play again question:
     - If the player say yes the game start again with another random word.
-    - If the player say no one message gone display of thank you:
+    - If the player say no (or another letter) one message gone display of thank you:

 <img src="assets/images/thank_you_info.png" alt="Game Over" width="800">